saheerb/ci-test/docs/index.md

 ## Tuxput Installation

 The `tpcli` command is distributed as part of the `tuxput` python package.
-To install, run:
+To install the latest version, run:

 ```
-$ pip install tuxput
+$ pip install -U tuxput
 ```

 ## Upload A File